 Massage For The Sacral Chakra

 The second chakra, known as the sacral chakra, or Svadhishthana, helps to regulate our emotions, tap into our creativity, experience pleasure and passion, and get in touch with our senses.
-This pleasure chakra is also associated with sexuality and the reproductive organs.
+This pleasure chakra is also associated with intimacy and the reproductive organs.

 The sacral chakra is located in the lower belly, two inches below the navel.
 Therefore, lower abdominal massage and targeting the lower spinal vertebrae and back muscles work well for this center.
 Moreover, using myofascial massage techniques on the hip flexor muscles can improve the energy flow to the second chakra and release stagnation.